alecrabbit/php-package-template/README.md

 A template to write a php package, consist mostly of boilerplate code

-Includes bash scripts to automate testing
+Includes scripts to automate testing: [alecrabbit/sh-php-dev-helper](https://github.com/alecrabbit/sh-php-dev-helper)

 ### Usage
  Get you copy of specific version